Actions & Inputs

 Disabled

-Disabled selects are often used to maintain layout consistency and communicate that an input may become available if another condition has been met, e.g. selecting a previous option in a form.
+Disabled selects maintain layout consistency and communicate that an input may become available if another condition is met (e.g. selecting a previous option in a form).

 Read-only

-Read-only selects are often used to maintain layout consistency and communicate that an input may become available if another condition has been met, e.g. selecting a previous option in a form.
+Read-only selects are often used to maintain layout consistency and communicate that an input may become available if another condition is met (e.g. selecting a previous option in a form).

 Content and data in a read-only select can be submitted in a form.